Bertrand's theorem

-The theorem is named after its discoverer, Joseph Bertrand.

 Derivation

 Small changes in the power of the force scaling with distance will lead to significantly different kind of orbits.

 All attractive central forces can produce circular orbits, which are naturally closed orbits.
 The only requirement is that the central force exactly equals the centripetal force, which determines the required angular velocity for a given circular radius.
 Non-central forces (i.e., those that depend on the angular variables as well as the radius) are ignored here, since they do not produce circular orbits in general.